chandan451/MyBlog_v2.0/README.md

 ```
 *Add you secret key for encryption in the secret_key.txt file

-*Change the database details as per your local Database
+*Change the Database details as per your local Database in /blog_project/settings.py

 Set Database (Make Sure you are in directory same as manage.py)
 ```